google/go-cloud/internal/docs/pubsub/design.md

     return s.driver.Close()
 }

-// NewSubscription creates a Subscription from a driver.Subscription.
+// NewSubscription creates a Subscription from a driver.Subscription a batchSize
+// parameter telling how many messages to fetch from the server at a time, and
+// an ackWait parameter telling the maximum amount of time to wait before
-// Behind the scenes, NewSubscription spins up a goroutine to gather acks into
+// sending a non-empty batch of acks.
+Behind the scenes, NewSubscription spins
-// batches and periodically send them to the server. func NewSubscription(s driver.Subscription) *Subscription {
+// up a goroutine to gather acks into batches and periodically send them to the
+// server.
+func NewSubscription(s driver.Subscription, batchSize int, ackWait time.Duration) *Subscription {
     // Details similar to the body of NewTopic should go here.
 }
 ```